actionhero/actionhero/site/source/includes/docs/core/servers.md

     ]
 ```

 When an incoming message is detected, it is the server's job to build `connection.params`.
 In the `web` server, this is accomplished by reading GET, POST, and form data.
 For `websocket` clients, that information is expected to be emitted as part of the action's request.
-For other clients, like `socket`, actionhero provides helpers for long-lasting clients to operate on themselves.
+For other clients, like `socket`, ActionHero provides helpers for long-lasting clients to operate on themselves.
 These are called connection `verbs`.

 Clients use verbs to add params to themselves, update the chat room they are in, and more.
 The list of verbs currently supported is =>

 Your server should be smart enough to tell when a client is trying to run an action, request a file, or use a verb.
 One of the attributes of each server is `allowedVerbs`, which defines what verbs a client is allowed to preform.
 A simplified example of how the `socket` server does this: